obsidian-community/obsidian-hub/09 - Digital Garden/09.04 - Community Talks/Obsidian and TTRPG.md

 ---
 aliases:
--
+- Obsidian for TTRPG
 tags:
 - seedling
 publish: true
 ---

-# Obsidian and TTPRG
+# Obsidian and TTRPG

 In this panel talk,  Obsidian community members show how they are using Obsidian to run and participate in TTRPGs.